 Special consideration for acceptance will be given to applicants who have already completed both A&P I & II and/or other general education and science courses.

 Students who do not achieve scores at the level of immediate provisional acceptance will be placed on a waiting list.
-Determination of acceptance will be made on or before April 30th, or later if an extension to admissions has been made/announced.
+Determination of acceptance will be made on or before the registration deadline.

 3. SCHOLARSHIP REQUIREMENTS